-As discussed in (23, 24), the number of in situ temperature observations is far too low across rapidly-urbanizing (27) regions to resolve spatial and temporal urban extreme heat fluctuations, which can vary dramatically over small distances and time periods.
-For example, of the more than 3,000 urban settlements in India (29), only 111 have reliable station observations (Fig. S3).
-While climate reanalyses can help overcome these limitations, they are coarse-grained (Table S1), suffer from mean bias, and, to a lesser degree, temporal fidelity.
-ERA5 has been shown to substantially underestimate the increasing frequencies of heat extremes (Fig. 4 in (23)), while Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA2) fails to represent the substantial increase in recent monthly T{max} values (Fig. 8 in (24)).
+As discussed in refs.
+23 and 24, the number of in situ temperature observations is far too low across rapidly urbanizing (27) regions to resolve spatial and temporal urban extreme heat fluctuations, which can vary dramatically over small distances and time periods.
+For example, of the more than 3,000 urban settlements in India (29), only 111 have reliable station observations (SI Appendix, Fig. S3).
+While climate reanalyses can help overcome these limitations, they are coarse grained (SI Appendix, Table S1) and suffer from mean bias, and, to a lesser degree, temporal fidelity.
+ERA5 has been shown to substantially underestimate the increasing frequencies of heat extremes (figure 4 in ref.
+23), while Modern-Era Retrospective analysis for Research and Applications Version 2 (MERRA2) fails to represent the substantial increase in recent monthly Tmax values (figure 8 in ref.
+24).
 These datasets dramatically underestimate increases in warming.
-CHIRTS-daily overcomes these limitations by coherently stacking information from a high-resolution climatology (0.05°) derived surface emission temperatures (24), interpolated in situ observations, and ERA5 reanalysis to produce a product that has been explicitly developed to monitor and assess temperature related hazards (23).
-As such, CHIRTS-daily is best suited to capture variation in exposure across urban settlements in rapidly urbanizing (27), data-sparse regions such as Sub-Saharan Africa, the Middle East, and Southern Asia (Fig. S3) (24).
+CHIRTS-daily overcomes these limitations by coherently stacking information from a high-resolution $(0.05^{\circ})$ climatology-derived surface emission temperature (24), interpolated in situ observations, and ERA5 reanalysis to produce a product that has been explicitly developed to monitor and assess temperature related hazards (23).
+As such, CHIRTS-daily is best suited to capture variation in exposure across urban settlements in rapidly urbanizing (27), data-sparse regions such as sub-Saharan Africa, the

-We measure exposure in person-days yr^{-1} - the number of days per year that exceed a heat exposure threshold multiplied by the total urban population exposed (2).
-We then estimate annual rates of increase in exposure at the global (Fig. 1), regional (Table S2), national (Table S3), and municipality levels from 1983 - 2016 (Table S4).
-At each spatial scale, we separate the contribution to exposure trajectories from total urban warming and population growth (2).
+Middle East, and Southern Asia (SI Appendix, Fig. S3) (24).
+We measure exposure in person-days/year-1-the number of days per year that exceed a heat exposure threshold multiplied by the total urban population exposed (5).
+We then estimate annual rates of increase in exposure at the global (Fig. 1), regional (SI Appendix, Table S2), national (SI Appendix, Table S3), and municipality levels from 1983 to 2016 (SI Appendix, Table S4).
+At each spatial scale, we separate the contribution to exposure trajectories from total urban warming and population growth (5).
 For clarity, total urban warming refers to the combined increase of extreme heat in urban settlements from both the UHI effect and anthropogenic climate change.
 We do not decouple these two forcing agents (33, 34).
 However, we identify which urban settlements have warmed the fastest by measuring the rate of increase in the number of days per year that exceed the two extreme heat thresholds described below (15).
-Our main findings use an extreme heat exposure threshold defined as WBGT{max} >30°C, the International Standards Organization (ISO) occupational heat stress threshold for risk of heat-related illness among acclimated persons at low metabolic rates (100-115W) (30).
-WBGT{max} is a widely used heat stress metric (36) that captures the biophysical response (35) of hot temperature-humidity combinations (4, 17) that reduce labor output (35), lead to heat related illness (35) and can cause death (23).
-In using a threshold WBGT{max}>30°C, which has been associated with higher mortality rates among vulnerable populations (37), we aim to identify truly extremely hot temperature-humidity combinations (17) that can harm human health and wellbeing.
-We recognize, however, that strict exposure thresholds do not account for individual-level risks and vulnerabilities related to acclimatization, socio-economic or health status or local infrastructure (18, 19, 38).
-We also note that there are a range of definitions of exposure and we provide further analysis identifying 2-day or longer periods where the maximum heat index (HI{max}) (31) exceeded 40.6°C (Fig. S4-S6) following the US National Weather Service's definition for an excessive heat warning (39).
+Our main findings use an extreme heat exposure threshold defined as WBGTmax > 30 °C, the International Standards Organization (ISO) occupational heat stress threshold for risk of heat-related illness among acclimated persons at low metabolic rates (100 to 115 W) (30).
+WBGTmax is a widely used heat stress metric (35) that captures the biophysical response (36) of hot temperature-humidity combinations (3, 17) that reduce labor output (36), lead to heat-related illness (36), and can cause death (23).
+In using a threshold WBGTmax > 30 °C, which has been associated with higher mortality rates among vulnerable populations (37), we aim to identify truly extremely hot temperature-humidity combinations (17) that can harm human health and well-being.
+We recognize, however, that strict exposure thresholds do not account for individual-level risks and vulnerabilities related to acclimatization, socio-economic, or health status or local infrastructure (18, 19, 38).
+We also note that there are a range of definitions of exposure, and we provide further analysis identifying 2-d or longer periods during which the maximum heat index (HImax) (31) exceeded 40.6 °C (SI Appendix, Figs. S4-S6) following the US National Weather Service's definition for an excessive heat warning (39).

-Results and Discussion:
+Results and Discussion